Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 - While defining the layout, Use named cell tokens and null cell tokens.

-- As well as make sure with each row having same number of cells.
-Ignoring a single cell doesn't create a layout means considered as trash token.
+- As well as make sure with each row has the same number of cells.
+Ignoring a single cell doesn't create a layout means considered a trash token.

 - For better visual, Use required whitespace between the string while defining the layout.
-Make sure with no whitespace inside null cell token(eg: .....)
-Otherwise, A single whitespace found between null cell token, Then creates unnecessary empty cells which makes layout invalid.
+Make sure with no whitespace inside the null cell token(eg: .....)
+Otherwise, A single whitespace found between null cell tokens Then creates unnecessary empty cells which make the layout invalid.

-- Require to reposition the grid items for each brakpoint then redefine the layout within the grid container and update the track listing if needed.
+- Require to reposition the grid items for each breakpoint then redefine the layout within the grid container and update the track listing if needed.
 No need to touch the grid items.

-- By default, Named grid areas having four implicitly assigned line name.
+- By default, Named grid areas have four implicitly assigned line names.
 Two for row tracks and another two for column tracks.